-We estimate the fair value of our stock-based awards to employees and directors using the Black-Scholes option pricing model.
+We estimate the fair value of our stock-based awards to employees, consultants and directors using the Black-Scholes option-pricing model.
 The Black-Scholes model requires the input of subjective assumptions, including (a) the per share fair value of our common stock, (b) the expected stock price volatility, (c) the calculation of the expected term of the award, (d) the risk free interest rate and (e) expected dividends.
-Due to our limited operating history and a lack of company specific historical and implied volatility data, we have based our estimate of expected volatility on the historical volatility of a group of similar companies, which are publicly-traded.
+Due to our limited operating history and a lack of company-specific historical and implied volatility data, we have based our estimate of expected volatility on the historical volatility of a group of similar companies, which are publicly traded.
 When selecting these public companies on which we have based our expected stock price volatility, we selected companies with comparable characteristics to us, including enterprise value, risk profiles, position within the industry, and with historical share price information sufficient to meet the expected life of our stock-based awards.
 The historical volatility data was computed using the daily closing prices for the selected companies' shares during the equivalent period of the calculated expected term of our stock-based awards.
 We will continue to apply this process until a sufficient amount of historical information regarding the volatility of our own stock price becomes available.
-We have estimated the expected life of our employee stock options using the "simplified" method, whereby, the expected life of the option are based on the U.S. Treasury yield curve in effect during the period the options were granted.
-We have never paid, and do not expect to pay dividends in the foreseeable future.
+We have estimated the expected life of our employee stock options using the "simplified" method, whereby, the expected life equals the arithmetic average of the vesting term and the original contractual term of the option.
+The risk-free interest rates for periods within the expected life of the option are based on the U.S. Treasury yield curve in effect during the period the options were granted.
+We have never paid, and do not expect to pay, dividends in the foreseeable future.